yonatan921/Gezer_BGU/README.md

 Gezer Bot is a Python script that uses Selenium to automate the process of downloading exams from the Gezer website.

-## Prerequisites

-Before running the script, you must have the following installed:

-- Python 3.x
-- Selenium
-- Chrome WebDriver

 ## Requirements

 To run the Gezer Bot script, you must have the following packages installed: